opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 Candidacy
     The condition of a person being a candidate.
 A single person may have multiple candidacies if:

-    * The person competed to hold the same public office in more than one election, including a primary election followed by a general election.
     * The person competed to hold multiple public offices, even in the same election.
+    * The person competed to hold the same public office in more than one election.
+This includes:

+        - A person who is elected to a public office, serves a full term and runs for re-election as an incumbent candidate.
+        - A person who wins a contest to become a nominee for a public office (known as a "primary election" in U.S. politics) who goes on to face who advances the final contest of candidates (e.g., the "general election" in U.S. politics).

 Candidate
     A person competing to be elected to hold particular public office.

 Contest
-    A specific decision with a set of mostly pre-defined options (aka, selections) put before voters via a ballot in an election.
+    A specific decision with a set of predetermined options (aka, "selections") put before voters via a ballot in an election.
 These contests include the selection of a person from a list of candidates to hold a public office or the approval or rejection of a ballot measure.

 Election
     A collection of political contests decided in parallel through a process of compiling official ballots cast by voters and adding up the total votes for each selection in each contest.